Things To Do

 :

-Start your day with a visit to the Praça do Centenário, the central square where you can enjoy a leisurely breakfast at a local café.
+Start your day with a visit to the charming Praça do Centenário, where you can enjoy a fresh breakfast at a local café.
+Wander through the cobblestone streets lined with colonial architecture, soaking in the rich history of Pombal.
+Don’t miss the iconic Igreja do Senhor do Bonfim, a stunning church that showcases the city's religious heritage.

 afternoon